WhatSock/w3c-alternative-text-computation/README.md

 http://whatsock.com/test/Alternative%20Text%20Calculation/focusable%20role=link.html

-The Accessibility Tree should match: Name: "My name is Bryan Eli the weird.
-Where are my marbles?"
+The Accessibility Tree should match: Name: "My name is Garaventa the weird.
+(QED) Where are my marbles?"
 Description: ""

 Browser Test Results:

-* Win7 IE11: Name: "Hello,  Myname is Zambino the weird. and don't you forget it.
+* Win7 IE11: Name: "Hello,  My name is Zambino the weird.
+(QED) and don't you forget it.
 Where in the world are my marbles?"
 Description: ""
-* Win7 Firefox: Name: "Hello, My name is Eli the weird."
-Description: ""
+* Win7 Firefox: Name: "Hello, My name is Eli the weird. ( QED )" Description: ""
-* Win7 Chrome: Name: "Myname is Eli the weird.
-Where in are my marbles?"
+* Win7 Chrome: Name: "My name is Eli the weird.
+(QED) Where in are my marbles?"
 Description: ""
 * iOS Safari: Name: "My name is Zambino the weird.
-Where are my marbles?"
+(QED) Where are my marbles?"
 Description: ""

 Standard form field with aria-labelledby to recursively process embedded markup.
 -----

 http://whatsock.com/test/Alternative%20Text%20Calculation/form%20field%20with%20aria-labelledby.html

-The Accessibility Tree should match: Name: "My name is Bryan Eli the weird.
-Where are my marbles?"
+The Accessibility Tree should match: Name: "My name is Garaventa the weird.
+(QED) Where are my marbles?"
 Description: ""

 Browser Test Results:

 * Win7 IE11: Name: "" Description: ""
-* Win7 Firefox: Name: "Hello, My name is Eli the weird."
-Description: ""
+* Win7 Firefox: Name: "Hello, My name is Eli the weird. ( QED )" Description: ""
-* Win7 Chrome: Name: "Hello, Myname is Bryan Zambino the weird. and don't you forget it.
+* Win7 Chrome: Name: "Hello, My name is Bryan Zambino the weird.
+(QED) and don't you forget it.
 Where in the world are my marbles?"
 Description: ""
 * iOS Safari: Name: "My name is Eli the weird.
-Where in are my marbles?"
+(QED) Where in are my marbles?"
 Description: ""

 Standard form field that uses an HTML label element with matching 'for' and 'id' attributes.
 -----

 http://whatsock.com/test/Alternative%20Text%20Calculation/form%20field%20with%20label%20element.html

-The Accessibility Tree should match: Name: "My name is Bryan Eli the weird.
-Where are my marbles?"
+The Accessibility Tree should match: Name: "My name is Garaventa the weird.
+(QED) Where are my marbles?"
 Description: ""

 Browser Test Results:

-* Win7 IE11: Name: "Hello, Myname is Zambino the weird. and don't you forget it.
+* Win7 IE11: Name: "Hello, My name is Zambino the weird.
+(QED) and don't you forget it.
 Where in the world are my marbles?"
 Description: ""
-* Win7 Firefox: Name: "Hello, My name is Eli the weird."
-Description: ""
+* Win7 Firefox: Name: "Hello, My name is Eli the weird.
+(QED)" Description: ""
-* Win7 Chrome: Name: "Myname isGaraventathe weird.Whereare my marbles?"
+* Win7 Chrome: Name: "My name isGaraventathe weird.
+(QED)Whereare my marbles?"
 Description: ""
 * iOS Safari: Name: "My name is Zambino the weird.
-Where are my marbles?"
+(QED) Where are my marbles?"
 Description: ""

 Standard form field that uses aria-label to set the Name and aria-describedby to set the Description.
 -----

 http://whatsock.com/test/Alternative%20Text%20Calculation/form%20field%20with%20aria-describedby.html

-The Accessibility Tree should match: Name: "Important stuff" Description: "My name is Bryan Eli the weird.
-Where are my marbles?"
+The Accessibility Tree should match: Name: "Important stuff" Description: "My name is Garaventa the weird.
+(QED) Where are my marbles?"

 Browser Test Results:

 * Win7 IE11: Name: "Important stuff" Description: ""
-* Win7 Firefox: Name: "Important stuff" Description: "Hello, My name is Eli the weird."
+* Win7 Firefox: Name: "Important stuff" Description: "Hello, My name is Eli the weird. ( QED )"
-* Win7 Chrome: Name: "Important stuff" Description: " Hello, Myname is Bryan Zambino the weird. and don't you forget it.
+* Win7 Chrome: Name: "Important stuff" Description: " Hello, My name is Bryan Zambino the weird.
+(QED) and don't you forget it.
 Where in the world are my marbles?"
 * iOS Safari: Name: "Important stuff" Description: "My name is Eli the weird.
-Where in are my marbles?"
+(QED) Where in are my marbles?"

 Standard form field that uses aria-labelledby to set the Name and aria-describedby to set the Description including hidden sections that surround the referenced elements.
 -----

 http://whatsock.com/test/Alternative%20Text%20Calculation/form%20field%20with%20aria-describedby%20+%20hidden.html

-The Accessibility Tree should match: Name: "Important stuff" Description: "My name is Bryan Eli the weird.
-Where are my marbles?"
+The Accessibility Tree should match: Name: "Important stuff" Description: "My name is Garaventa the weird.
+(QED) Where are my marbles?"

 Browser Test Results:

 * Win7 IE11: Name: "Important stuff" Description: ""
-* Win7 Firefox: Name: "Important stuff" Description: "Hello, Myname is Zambino the weird. and don't you forget it.
+* Win7 Firefox: Name: "Important stuff" Description: "Hello, My name is Zambino the weird.
+(QED) and don't you forget it.
 Where in the world are my marbles?"
-* Win7 Chrome: Name: "Important stuff" Description: " Hello, Myname is Bryan Zambino the weird. and don't you forget it.
+* Win7 Chrome: Name: "Important stuff" Description: " Hello, My name is Bryan Zambino the weird.
+(QED) and don't you forget it.
 Where in the world are my marbles?"
-* iOS Safari: Name: "Important stuff" Description: "Hello, My name is Zambino the weird. and don't you forget it.
+* iOS Safari: Name: "Important stuff" Description: "Hello, My name is Zambino the weird.
+(QED) and don't you forget it.
 Where in the world are my marbles?"

 Conclusion
 -----